iancovert/CodeIHS/day7/README.md

 # Day 7

-Today we discuss run time and algorithms.
+Today we discussrun time and algorithms.
 We'll cover basic searching and sorting algorithms, and relate some of our conclusions to the data structures we discussed in an earlier session.

-We'll close by showing demonstrations from advanced topics in computer science.
+We'll close by showing demonstrations from a couple of advanced topics in computer science.

 ## Run time

 #### Definition

 An algorithm's run time is the number of computational steps it takes to reach a result.
 For example, for a search algorithm, the run time would be the number of computational steps until the target is located, or until it is certain that the target is not in the list.

+You might be thinking, why don't we define runtime in units of time?
+That wouldn't work because the number of seconds taken for a program to run is dependent not only on the algorithm, but on the computer that's running it.
+The number of computational steps is a universal way of analyzing algorithmic efficiency.

 #### Run time as a function of input size